Asked By: Philip Hall Date: created: Feb 01 2023

 The origin of these parasites may be traced back to Africa.
 Although they are properly known as tropical blowflies, you may on sometimes hear people refer to them as mango flies.
 They seek to dwell under the skin of your dog because they can devour the substance that makes up the skin.
 The larval stage of mango worms is what penetrates the skin of your dog.

-You might be interested: How Hot Is Mango Habanero Wingstop?
+You might be interested: How To Know If A Mango Is Bad?

 How do I protect my dog from mango worms